Oregon's Marble Caves and Historic Chateau

 Elijah Davidson, the first known person to enter the caves in 1874, wrote that, “Everything seemed to be leading me to the cave.”
 Today, following the lead of trained cave guides, visitors to the park can walk in Davidson’s same path.

 As visitors became less inclined to camp by the early 20th century, the six-story Oregon Caves Chateau was built in 1933, for those looking to explore the famous caves.
-Today, the chateau is on PBS’ list of the National Park Service’s great lodges and was designated is a national historic landmark in 1987.
+Today, the chateau is on PBS’ list of the National Park Service’s great lodges and was designated as a national historic landmark in 1987.
 Visitors to the Oregon Caves can still visit and stay at this architecturally unique building.

 The chateau is also home to one of the largest collections of Monterey furniture, an artifact of the California Spanish revival architectural period.
-Original to the chateau when it was built, many of the finest pieces are still in use, while others worn from decades of use and need to be restored.
+Original to the chateau when it was built, many of the finest pieces are still in use, while others are worn from decades of use and need to be restored.
 FOCC plans to fully restore all existing pieces in the collection, as well as to add to it in hopes of eventually housing the largest public collection of Monterey furniture in the country.

 Since 2008, FOCC has worked in partnership with the National Park Service to complete projects that follow best practices for restoring the lodge to its 1930s-era splendor.
 Working closely with the National Trust for Historic Preservation and with the State Historic Preservation offices, FOCC helps oversee the restoration of the lodge to ensure that the restoration exceeds the Secretary of Interior Standards for the treatment of historic properties.